Subject Matter

 6. Severability

-If any provision of these Terms and Conditions is declared invalid, null or unenforceable, the remaining provisions shall remain in full force and effect.
+If any provision of these Terms and Conditions is declared invalid, void, or unenforceable, the remaining provisions shall remain in full force and effect.
+The parties undertake to draft a new provision that approximates the original intent as closely as possible within the limits of the law.

 7. No Waiver